PhD in Italian

 At the beginning of the candidate’s second year, he or she should approach a member of the faculty to serve as the Research Paper advisor.
 The candidate, in consultation with the advisor, selects two additional readers to serve on the Research Paper Committee.
 Once they have agreed, all three names must be submitted by the candidate to the Director of Graduate Studies, who will officially appoint the committee and notify all involved, including the Graduate Student Services Manager.
 The advisor and the readers will approve the Research Paper.

 A formal meeting between the candidate and the Research Paper Committee may be scheduled if the advisor considers it necessary.
 The Research Paper is normally finished in the Spring semester of the second year.
-The approved version of the Research Paper should be submitted electronically to the Graduate Student Services Manager in accordance with the deadlines posted on the Graduate School website.
+The approved version should be submitted electronically to the Graduate Student Services Manager no later than the last day of classes.
+The research paper is a thesis substitute, not a thesis, so it does not need to be received by the Graduate School by the April deadline for theses.

 Upon completion of coursework and in preparation for the writing of the dissertation prospectus, the student will develop three lists that will form the basis of the written exam: